colinaut/action-form/component-flow.md

 2. update number of steps
 3. Add 'change' event listener to check for validity of all fields in step
    1. Sets valid.
-4. Add `click` event for prev/next buttons
+4. Add 'click' event listener for prev/next buttons
    1. Prev just goes to the previous step
    2. Next checks validity before going to the next step.
       1. Grabs all :invalid input, select, textarea, and fieldsets